HHallb/pyPFC/docs/index.md

 ## Overview

 pyPFC is a high-performance simulation framework designed for modeling crystal structures and their evolution using the Phase Field Crystal (PFC) method.
-The code uses PyTorch to allow execution on both CPUs and GPUs, providing efficient simulations on both CPU and GPU platforms. pyPFC is developed with a combined focus on computational efficiency, flexibility and accessibility, making it suitable for both research and educational purposes.
+The code uses PyTorch to allow execution on both CPUs and GPUs, with particularly efficiency gained on GPU platforms. pyPFC is developed with a combined focus on computational efficiency, flexibility and accessibility, making it suitable for both research and educational purposes.
 Areas of application include:

 - **Materials Science**: Crystal growth and microstructure evolution
 - **Computational Physics**: Pattern formation, defect evolution and elastic interactions